DallanQ/7_wonders_duel/QA.md

 Page 15 of the rulebook: "This card is worth 1 coin for each yellow card (including itself) in your city at the time it is constructed."

 [guild-scoring-question](https://boardgamegeek.com/thread/1472344/guild-scoring-question)
-> I've read the section about this scoring several times, and I keep confusing myself.
-So, do the points and money ALWAYS go to the owner of the guild card, regardless which player has the city with the most of X (e.g., red cards)?
-It could be read that the money and points go to the player whose city has the most of X cards (whatever the guild is for).
-It reminds me of some cards in Nations.
-I'm guessing it's the former.
-But it seems like it would be a really interesting variant to do the latter--much more tension ("I'm going to lose this guild.
-Do I spend a turn trashing it or build a building that really benefits me?")

-The points and money always go to the player who builds the card.
-.The points and money are based on whichever city has the most of that type of card.
+> Who receives the points and coins from guild cards?

+The player who owns the guild card receives the points and coins, regardless of which city fulfills the guild’s condition.
+For example, if the card gives points based on red cards, the card owner scores based on the city with the most red cards, which could be their opponent's city.

 [what-if-there-are-no-cards-left-and-you-want-to-bu](https://boardgamegeek.com/thread/1787599/what-if-there-are-no-cards-left-and-you-want-to-bu)